Pool of Siloam

-The Lower Pool or "Old Pool" was historically known as Birket el Hamra, literally "the red pool".
+The Lower Pool or "Old Pool" (הַבְּרֵכָ֣ה הַיְשָׁנָ֑ה, according to Isaiah 22:11) was historically known in Palestinian Arabic as Birket el-ḥamra "the Red Pool."

 History

 During the Second Temple period, the Pool of Siloam was centrally located in the Jerusalem suburb of Acra (חקרא), also known as the Lower City.

 Today, the Pool of Siloam is the lowest place in altitude within the historical city of Jerusalem, with an elevation of about 625 m above sea level.
 The ascent from it unto the Temple Mount meant a gradient of 115 m in altitude at a linear distance of about 634 m, with a mean elevation in the Temple Mount of 740 m above sea level.
-According to the Jerusalem Talmud (Hagigah), the Pool of Siloam was the starting point for pilgrims who made the annual pilgrimage to Jerusalem, and where they ascended by foot to the inner court of the Temple Mount to bring an offertory to the Temple Court.
+According to the Jerusalem Talmud, Hagigah, the Pool of Siloam was the starting point for pilgrims who made the annual pilgrimage to Jerusalem, and where they ascended by foot to the inner court of the Temple Mount to bring an offertory to the Temple Court.
 The Pool of Siloam (perhaps referring to the Lower Pool) was used by pilgrims for ritual purification before visiting the Temple enclosure.